 a) Contact family law lawyers and seek immediate legal advice on how to prevent the abduction

-Other person who can file the application for the location order:
+Another person who can apply for the location order:

 Steps to be taken when your child was abducted: